top of page

 3. Change the font type, margin settings, or page orientation.
 Changing the look of your pages in any way helps your brain see your work in a new light.
 Try it.
 You’ll be amazed by what you find!

 4. Edit your work in different locations: at home, the park, grocery store lines, and between meetings.
 Any variation will help you find glitches.
-If I edit immediately after seeing a poor-quality movie, I’ll be much more critical of my work.
-Then there is the power of movie soundtracks, which I utilize often.
-Think of a movie you liked that best fits the tone, setting, and style of your story (the plot is not relevant).
-Find on YouTube the soundtrack to that movie and play it in the background as you self-edit.
+If I edit immediately after seeing a poor-quality movie, I’ll be more critical of my work.
+Then, there is the power of movie soundtracks, which I utilize often.
+Think of a movie you liked that best fits your story's tone, setting, and style (the plot is irrelevant).
+Find the soundtrack to that movie on YouTube and play it in the background as you self-edit.
 If soundtracks help you enjoy movies, they can inspire you as you write new stories.
-If you're editing with the Psycho soundtrack playing in the background, your work will take on a new flavor.
+If you edit with the Psycho soundtrack playing in the background, your work will take on a new flavor.

-5. Edit your work in a distracting place, such as in a mall, at the beach, or when people are sitting close by and talking to each other.
+5. Edit your work in a distracting place, such as in a mall, at the beach, or when people sit close by and talk to each other.
 The point is to make it difficult for you to concentrate on your writing.
 As you read your work, note the passages where you get distracted.
 Chances are, those are the weakest passages.
 You should work on those areas to make them stronger.

 7. Read as often as you can.
 Read good novels, bad novels, short stories, and poetry.
 Anything.
 All genres.
 Every day.
 I hated that advice until I found it to be true.

 8. Have twenty people read the first few pages of your story.
-And then do your best to incorporate their comments.
-Then have twenty different people read the first few pages again.
+Then, do your best to incorporate their comments.
+Then, have twenty different people read the first few pages again.
 Each time you repeat this process, you’ll get better at writing your novel.
 Agents and publishers can tell within your first page whether you’re a worthy writer.
 Wouldn’t you like to know this before writing an entire novel?
-It's much easier to find someone to read your first three pages than your first three-hundred pages.
+Finding someone to read your first three pages is much easier than your first three hundred pages.

 10. Carry a pen and several pages of your work-in-progress with you at all times.
 That means always.
 This includes beside your bed, while driving (but in your pocket), on dates, at dinner, at church, during your breaks at work, and on your bathroom counter next to you.
 Continually listen to and see everything around you.
 Pay attention to other people’s phrasing, their mannerisms, and how they cough.
 Take notes continuously.
 Watch and learn.
 When your mind has a 20-second break from life, pull out your pages and start editing.
 Look up regularly to see what is happening around you.
 I’ve known a dozen professional musicians and a few artists.
 They practice twelve to sixteen hours a day.
 They never stop.
 This is what professionals do.
 Writing is no different.

 11. Find an excellent online writers’ forum.
 In fifteen years, I have found no better website than www.critters.org.
-If I submit five pages to that site for critique, I will receive twenty pages of comments back from people all over the world.
+If I submit five pages to that site for critique, I will receive twenty pages of comments back from people worldwide.
 Follow the website’s rules.
 I promise you'll be richly rewarded!

 Me working on a short story.
 Taping the pages together helps me see it all at once.